matsen/pplacer/docs/index.rst

 Welcome to pplacer's documentation!
 ===================================

-The pplacer program consists of two binaries: pplacer and guppy.
+The pplacer suite consists of two separate binaries: pplacer and guppy.
+The pplacer binary actually does phylogenetic placement and produces place files, while guppy does all of the downstream analysis.
+Guppy can do many different things via its subcommand interface, from compressing place files to statistical comparative analysis.
+Use the links below to find out more.

 .. toctree::
    :maxdepth: 2